int128/kubelogin/README.md

 echoserver-86c78fdccd-nzmd5   1/1     Running   0          26d
 ```

-If the token is valid, it just executes kubectl.
+If the ID token is valid, it just executes kubectl.

 ```
 % kubectl get pods